sdvdxl/influxdb.com/content/docs/v0.9/write_protocols/udp.md

 ## More Information

-For more information about the UDP plugin, please see the UDP plugin README [here](https://github.com/influxdb/influxdb/blob/master/services/udp/README.md).
+For more information about the UDP plugin, please see the UDP plugin [README](https://github.com/influxdb/influxdb/blob/master/services/udp/README.md).